-We intend to use the net proceeds of this offering for the following purposes: (i) the submission of an IND application to the FDA with respect to brtxDISC and its related collection and delivery procedure, and the commencement of associated clinical trials; (ii) pre-clinical research and development with respect to our ThermoStem Program; (iii) repayment of indebtedness; and (iv) general corporate and working capital purposes.
+We intend to use the net proceeds of this offering for the following purposes: (i) the submission of an IND application to the FDA with respect to brtxDISC and its related collection and delivery procedure; (ii) pre-clinical research and development with respect to our ThermoStem Program; (iii) repayment of indebtedness; and (iv) general corporate and working capital purposes.
 However, we will retain broad discretion over the use of the proceeds from this offering and may use them for purposes other than those contemplated at the time of this offering.
 You may not agree with the ways we decide to use these proceeds, and our use of the proceeds may not yield any profits.
 See "Use of Proceeds."